Beacon Park Yard: Closure and redevelopment plans

 In September 2009, MassDOT reached a major agreement with CSX and Harvard over several railroad properties in the state.
 The state bought the outer Framingham/Worcester Line, Track 61, the Grand Junction Railroad, and several branch lines needed for South Coast Rail from CSX.
 The state also partially funded a new container yard in Worcester and a transload facility in Westborough, which allowed CSX to eventually vacate Beacon Park Yard for redevelopment.
 The state inherited CSX's easements, requiring Harvard to petition the state before developing any property; because of this, Harvard did not include the site in its 2007 master plan.

 Construction of the Worcester container yard began in 2011, and CSX vacated Beacon Park Yard in February 2013.
 CSX demolished buildings, removed old rail cars, and completed soil and groundwater remediation to make the site usable for future development.

 In December 2015, Harvard University completed the purchase of an additional 19 acre of CSX land north of Cambridge Street for $97.25 million.
 Harvard's plan is to use the land as a park and later redevelopment.

-In 2017 and 2018, the yard was used as a staging area for the replacement of the Commonwealth Avenue Bridge.
+In 2017 and 2018, the yard was used as a staging area for the replacement of the Commonwealth Avenue Bridge over the Massachusetts Turnpike.

+In late 2023, the rail yard was partially rebuilt by Harvard and reopened for use as a solid hazardous waste transfer facility to begin the clean up process for the Allston Multimodal Project, starting with Harvard's Enterprise Research Campus.
+Dirt excavated from construction of new buildings is loaded into containers, which are then trucked to the Beacon Park Yard transfer facility.
+There, the containers are loaded onto railcars destined for landfills, mostly to Fairport, New York.

 Allston Interchange Project

 As part of the development of the yard, the state plans to reroute the Massachusetts Turnpike (Interstate 90) just south of its current alignment within the confines of the old yard, in order to make the road safer and free up 60 acres for development.
 All-electronic toll collection eliminated the need for toll booths (since demolished) at the interchange, allowing a simpler layout.
 In September 2014, MassDOT announced that a new commuter rail station, West Station, will be constructed at the south edge of the yard.
 The plan includes new streets, bicycle paths and more parkland along the Charles River.
-The MBTA also plans to use part of the yard as a layover facility for commuter rail trains, with storage for up to 30 train consists.
+MBTA plans included in 2013 a layover facility for commuter rail trains, with storage for up to 30 train consists.
+In April 2024, Massachusetts Secretary of Transportation Monica Tibbits-Nutt mentioned in a speech that she preferred the yard be located on recently purchased property in Widett Circle; MassDOT was also negotiating with Amtrak for layover space.
+In November 2024, the state indicated plans to have a four-track layover yard at Beacon Park.

-After a previous proposal involving a viaduct was criticized, construction was delayed and an at-grade option was chosen in September 2021.